Legendary Game Designers: David Lester

 Founder of Impressions Games and creator of Caesar and Lords of The Realm

-When people think about video game creators, they always have this idea of brilliant programmers having fun and doing what they love, making money being not really important for them.
+When people think about video game creators, they always have this idea of brilliant programmers having fun, and doing what they love, making money being not really important for them.
 UK native David Lester is the exception to that rule.

 Shortly after creating Merchant Colony, David would create the first in one of his most popular series, Caesar in 1992, still with the help of Bradbury.
-This city building strategy game is set during the Roman Empire’s reign.
+This city-building strategy game is set during the Roman Empire’s reign.
 Though likened to SimCity on many levels, Caesar does a good job of setting itself apart from that series.
 Caesar does require city building and resource management, but there is also a combat element and goals to meet.
-Planning your armies path as well as finding the funds to keep them conquering is important.
+Planning your army's path as well as finding the funds to keep them conquering is important.
 You must also build and protect your city, as well as keep your citizens happy and productive.
-Impress the right people and you can become the next Caesar.
+Impress the right people, and you can become the next Caesar.
 An enhanced remake of the title was also released in 1993.

 Lords of the Realm II was released in 1996, after the company’s acquisition by Sierra.
-It plays very similar to the first one, with enhanced graphics and gameplay, of course.
+It plays very similarly to the first one, with enhanced graphics and gameplay, of course.
 The general premise is still the same as you are at war with the other lords for the throne.
 This installment also got an expansion pack in 1997 called Lords of the Realm II: Siege Pack.
 The third in the series, Lord of the Realms III, would be the final game created by Impressions before it was officially shut down in 2004.
 Though David was long gone by then and did not have a hand in the game.

 The following year in 1996, David would help create The Rise & Rule of Ancient Empires, Robert E. Lee: Civil War General, Space Bucks, and Ultimate Soccer Manager 2.
 Surprisingly, Robert E. Lee did the best among the titles, though Ultimate Soccer Manager 2 faired a lot better than the first one did.
 With Rise & Rule doing the worst among critics out of the bunch.
 In his last year at Impressions David would create only 2 more games, Caesar III and Ultimate Soccer Manager 98.
 Though Caesar III would do a hell of a lot better than Ultimate Soccer Manager 98, I think David went out on a decently high note.